rainerb16/OkotoksPizza-Rough/README.md

 # OkotoksPizza-Rough
-School project - Okotoks Pizza rough
+School project - Rough sketch out and experimentation of this school project